Formatting Text

 # ...

-Fonts for scripts like Chinese can be megabytes in size, so they are generally stored on disk and only loaded into memory on-demand.
-That makes font loading slow.
+Fonts for scripts like Chinese can be megabytes in size, so they are generally stored on disk and only loaded into memory on demand.
+That makes font loading slow and caching even more important.
 Browsers also have extensive caches for measuring, shaping, and rendering text.
 Because web pages have a lot of text, these caches turn out to be one of the most important parts of speeding up rendering.

 Summary

-The last chapter introduced a browser that laid out Chinese text.
-Now it does English, too:
+The previous chapter introduced a browser that laid out characters in a grid.
+Now it does standard English text layout, so:

-You can now use your browser to read an essay, a blog post, or a book!
+You can now use our browser to read an essay, a blog post, or even a book!

 Close